plifplouf203/academic-cv/content/publications/journal-article/index.md

 #   Otherwise, set `slides: ""`.
 slides: ""
 ---
-## Introduction

-The calibration of monetary policy is particularly challenging at a time of large shocks to inflation and output.
-In 2022, Hungary faced its biggest headline inflation since the start of the century, peaking above 20 %.
-This disruption was global and hit strongly the whole European continent, consequence of a general post-pandemic consumption shock and Russia’s agression war against Ukraine among other factors.
-In this context, the Hungarian economy suffered the highest inflation among its neighbours through, notably due to its dependence on imports as a small open economy.
-However, this same country achieved a rapid disinflation the year after relative to historical records, beating most expectations.
-At the end of 2023, the Magyar Nemzeti Bank (hungarian for The Hungarian National Bank or MNB) had successfully brought inflation back below 5 % by adopting a tight monetary policy throughout the year.
-This decision was motivated by a still unstable international environment and fears of second-round inflation expectations.
-In fact, balancing the risks of loosening too quickly and inflation taking longer to sustainably return to target against those of loosening too slowly with larger costs to output requires careful calibration.
-The pace and extent of future easing depends on the drivers of recent inflation, the state of the economy, and lags in the transmission mechanism.
 > [!NOTE]
 > Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.